Meet the Design Museum’s all-female Designers in Residence

 London-based Finnish designer and artist Enni-Kukka Tuomala’s work ‘is focused on fostering issue-based cross-cultural empathy’, which she has addressed through projects such as the Empathy Chamber and Campaigns for Empathy in London and Cambridge.

 Fashion designer Abiola Onabule’s garments are inspired by her Nigerian heritage.
-Through her residency, Onabule will look at the stories of West African women living in the UK to investigate how the exchange of skills and craftsmanship techniques can become an important act of care and conversation.
+Through her residency, Onabule considered the stories of West African women living in the UK to investigate how the exchange of skills and craftsmanship techniques can become an important act of care and conversation.

 Cynthia Voza Lusilu

 Multidisciplinary designer Ioana Man’s work revolves around architecture, set design and critical practice with a focus on science and biology.
-Through her residency, Man aims at developing ways to protect ecosystems impacted by architectural planning and modern construction practices, to focus communities around urban nature.
+Through her Design Museum residency, Man wanted to develop ways to protect ecosystems impacted by architectural planning and modern construction practices, to focus communities around urban nature.

-‘Embarking on their residency, this year’s all-female cohort will face the crucial challenge of considering the question of “care”,’ adds Khanchandani.
-‘A cause that was long obscured by the pursuit of more and has now been thrown into stark relief.’ §
+‘Embarking on their residency, this year’s all-female cohort faced the crucial challenge of considering the question of “care”,’ says Khanchandani.
+‘A cause that was long obscured by the pursuit of more, and has now been thrown into stark relief.’ §